 Travels of an Arab Merchant in Soudan.
 (The Black Kingdoms of Central Africa.)
 Abridged from the French.
 By Bayle St. John.
 Chapman and Hall.
 The Bungalow and the Tent; or, a Visit to Ceylon.
 By Edward Sullivan.
 Bentley.
-THE narrative, written in Arabic by the Sheikh Mohammed of Tunis, of his fastened to the throat until the arrival of the owner.
+The narrative, written in Arabic by the Sheikh Mohammed of Tunis, of his fastened to the throat until the arrival of the owner.
 I have a hundred times heard travels and experiences in Central Africa, was translated into French by instances of protection afforded by the genii, but was at first inclined to reject the the learned Dr. Perron, and edited by M. Jomard, of the Institute.
 The whole as lies and dreams.
 But this is what happened to myself.
 Being near the present work is an able abridgment of Dr. Perron's translation, which, Marrah mountains I went to a person of Numleh, to question him about the genii.
-On present work is an able abringment of Dr. Ferroir's translation, which, too voluminous for popular reading, was, nevertheless, a version rather than a reproduction of the original Arabic.
+On too voluminous for popular reading, was, nevertheless, a version rather than a reproduction of the original Arabic.
 We concur in Mr. Bayle St. John's appreciation of the work he has thought it worth while to reduce to a popular form.
-The Sheikh deserved translation, and what is even a nobler The Sheikh deserved translation, and what is even a nobler metempsychosis than a savant can confer, he deserved to reappear in readable and familiar shape.
+The Sheikh deserved translation, and what is even a nobler metempsychosis than a savant can confer, he deserved to reappear in readable and familiar shape.

 We have been sated with the Asian mystery by countless "doers" of the East, more or less flippant or profound; but of the African mystery who will sound the depths?
 We know the coast of Africa, it is true, to our cost; but of the torrid Negro kingdoms, stretching from the centre to the east and to the south of that vast expanse, we are only beginning to recognise the existence.
 Of the two countries visited by the Sheikh, Darfur and Wadai, only the former has been once visited by a European, in 1793; "and it is extremely probable," writes Mr. St. John, "that for many years to come the information contained in the present volume will not be superseded."
-The countries described (we quote from the preface)-Though isolated both by position and policy, are sufficiently remarkable not to deserve utter neglect.
-They form part of the great system of states-black in populalation, but Mahomedan in religion-which stretches like a belt across Central Africa, with unexplored expanses of Paganism to the south, and to the north a desert, dotted with onses, and marked with caravan tracks leading to the Mediterranean.
+The countries described (we quote from the preface)-

+Though isolated both by position and policy, are sufficiently remarkable not to deserve utter neglect.
+They form part of the great system of states-black in populalation, but Mahomedan in religion-which stretches like a belt across Central Africa, with unexplored expanses of Paganism to the south, and to the north a desert, dotted with ouses, and marked with caravan tracks leading to the Mediterraneau.
 The valley of the Nile, which seems destined by nature to be the highroad to this region, is rendered comparatively useless for that purpose by the restrictive regulations of Darfur.
-That cautions little kingdom stops the way.
-It is so fearful of aggression from Egypt --- not entirely without onuse -- that it will not allow the easiest routes to be used, and compels all caravans to reach its frontiers exhausted by a two months' march across the desert from Siout.
+That cautious little kingdom stops the way.
+It is so fearful of aggression from Egypt -not entirely without cause -that it will not allow the easiest routes to be used, and kara, and hands it over to the buyer, who takes it away and hangs it on the wall of compels all caravans to reach its frontiers exhausted by a two months' march across his hut, and confides it to the care of a slave or of a wife, who every morning comes the desert from Siout.

 The expedition sent by her Majesty's government, under the late Mr. Richardsonwhich already counts two martyrs-will have vastly enlarged our knowledge of the largest, most populous, and most important Central African kingdoms.
 Drs.
-Barth and Vogel are still making gallant geographical forays towards the south-creating, as it were, ground under their feet.
+Barth and Vogel are still making gallant geographical forays towards the south -creating, as it were, ground under their feet.